harvester/docs/docs/rancher/virtualization-management.md

 ## Virtualization Management

-For Harvester v0.3.0 and above, virtualization management with the multi-cluster management feature will be supported using Rancher v2.6.x.
+For Harvester v0.3.0 and above, virtualization management with the multi-cluster management feature will be supported using Rancher v2.6 and above.

 1. As a prerequisite, Harvester `v1.0.0` integration requires Rancher server `v2.6.3` or above.
 In production, use one of the following guides to deploy and provision Rancher and a Kubernetes cluster with the provider of your choice:
     - [AWS](https://rancher.com/docs/rancher/v2.6/en/quick-start-guide/deployment/amazon-aws-qs/) (uses Terraform)